 Survey Star-Level Options for All Zones

-Better bidding depends upon your accurate survey of star-level options in the other zones.
+Bidding depends upon your accurate survey of star-level options in other areas.
 This could take several minutes if you're bidding in a big city, or just a few seconds in smaller places.
 But it must be done before you enter your first bid.

 Make note of zones that do not offer the same star-level(s) on which you intend to bid.
-Don't worry about the location of these zones.
-You won't be staying in any of them.
+Don't worry about the location of these zones since you won't be staying in any of them.

-Why is this important if you have no intention of staying in Winter Park?
-Because you can safely click that zone when you re-bid, so long as you do not add one-star or two-star zones in your airport zone bidding.
+This is important because you can safely click that zone when you re-bid, so long as you do not add one-star or two-star zones in your zone bidding.

 Prepare to open several new browser windows alongside your Priceline window.
-Your first window is going to help you find out about possible hotels in your zone.
-Then, you're going to attempt to find out what other people have bid in those zones and what hotels they received when successful.
+Your first window will help you find out about possible hotels in your zone.
+You should attempt to find out what other people have bid in those zones and what hotels they received when successful.

-It can't be emphasized enough: The prices paid by other... bidders may or may not relate to what you'll have to pay today, and the hotels that were on Priceline recently might not be there now.
-No guarantees here, only possible patterns.
+The prices paid by other bidders may or may not relate to what you'll have to pay today, and the hotels that were on Priceline recently might not be there now.

 More About Potential Hotels